FASAL-MITRA-SIH-22/Fasal-Mitra/Teleconsulting-webrtc/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#-table-of-contents)

-This branch contains the Teleconsulting Part that will help the farmers to consult with the experts thus clearing their doubts.
+This folder contains the Teleconsulting Part that will help the farmers to consult with the experts thus clearing their doubts.

 The system architecture for the application is as followed: